gitsindonesia/ui-component/docs/guide/nuxt.md

    */
   transpileDeps?: boolean;
   /**
    * Determine whether to load floating vue styles.
+Only works when `theme` is `legacy`.
    *
    * @default true
    * @example